blizamo/The-Game-of-Ball/Game of Ball Rules.md

 #The Game of Ball - Rules v1.0

-The hastily typed and very rough rules to The Game of Ball. (written at 1AM, so bear with me)

 The idea behind the game of ball is that it is a game where the rules are constantly shifting, and a little bit chaotic.
 The object of the game is to score the most points.

 To play the game you will need these items: